domschrei/mallob-experimental-data/europar2022/logs/README.md

 ## Result Files

-We provide some central data extracted from the log files:
+We provide some central data extracted from the log files.

+### `mallob_priorities`

-* `mallob_priorities`: The file `priorities` contains the nine used priority values.
-The file `avg_volumes` contains for each job ID its average assigned volume over time.
+* The file `priorities` contains the nine used priority values.
+* The file `avg_volumes` contains for each job ID its average assigned volume over time.
 The jobs of highest priority have IDs < 100'000, the jobs of the second highest priority have IDs < 200'000, and so on.
 For each priority, the same set of 80 jobs has been processed repeatedly (to guarantee constant system utilization even if one of the streams already processed 80 jobs).
-Each file `response_times.<k>` contains successful response times among the first 80 jobs of k-th highest priority.
+* Each file `response_times.<k>` contains successful response times among the first 80 jobs of k-th highest priority.

+### `mallob_realistic_*`

-* `mallob_realistic_*`: Each run features files `init-latencies`, `balancing-latencies`, and `treegrowth-latencies` which contain the raw measured latencies (in seconds) for each such event (initial job scheduling, balancing result, growth of a job tree by another worker).
-Each file `job-context-overview` has four arguments per line: a job ID, its maximum assigned volume, the number of created workers, and the ratio between the second and third number.
-Each file `worker-creation-occurrences` contains a histogram on how often a worker was rescheduled (created at a PE other than the original PE).
+* Each run features files `init-latencies`, `balancing-latencies`, and `treegrowth-latencies` which contain the raw measured latencies (in seconds) for each such event (initial job scheduling, balancing result, growth of a job tree by another worker).
-* More data will be made available later this week.
+* Each file `busytime_per_worker` contains for each rank for how long it has been busy throughout the run (in seconds).
+* Each file `job-context-overview` has four arguments per line: a job ID, its maximum assigned volume, the number of created workers, and the ratio between the second and third number.
+* Each file `worker-creation-occurrences` contains a histogram on how often a worker was rescheduled (created at a PE other than the original PE).